Immigration Fraud Defense Lawyer Philadelphia

 You should always seek immigration advice from a licensed attorney.
 Non-attorneys who provide immigration advice may be engaging in the unauthorized practice of law, which is illegal.
 You can easily check whether a lawyer is licensed to practice law by inquiring with the state bar association.
 You can also check online here for lawyers in Pennsylvania (http://www.padisciplinaryboard.org/look-up/pa-attorney-search.php).

 If you have been accused of committing immigration fraud, the Philadelphia Immigration Attorneys at our office may be able to help.
 We have helped our clients navigate the immigration system for years, and we are prepared to help you too.
-Schedule your free consultation today.
+Schedule Your Free Consultation today.
 If you have been accused of committing immigration fraud, the immigration lawyers at our office may be able to help.
-We have helped our clients navigate the immigration system for years, and we are prepared to help you as well.
-Schedule your free consultation today by contacting our Philadelphia immigration attorneys online, or calling 215-543-7220 in Philadelphia or 609-775-9567 in New Jersey.
+We have helped our clients navigate the immigration system for years, and we are prepared to assist you as well.
+Schedule your free consultation today by contacting our Philadelphia Immigration Attorneys online, or calling 215-673-7733 in Philadelphia or 609-656-0909 in New Jersey.

 This content was written on behalf of Greg Prosmushkin.